raleighmiller/chinese-childrens-libraries/README.md

 # chinese-childrens-libraries
-Project outline for locating chinese children's libraries
+A project to build a current map of 绘本馆 --subscription children's libraries in China.

 # Project Contributors
 * Raleigh